panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 type: post
 ---

-There are some updates of UI that should be performed as quickly as possible, while others have less priority.
+There are UI updates that should be performed as quickly as possible, while others have less priority.

-Until now, React didn't provide a built-in tool to let you prioritize the UI screen updates.
+Until now, React didn't provide a built-in tool to let you prioritize the UI updates.

 Fortunately, starting React 18 (which is in alpha as June 2021), you can enable the concurrent mode, which allows you to make UI updates more precise depending on their priority.

-In this post, you'll learn when to use the new `useTransition()` hook to make your UI more responsive when performing heavy updates.
+In this post, you'll learn when to use the new `useTransition()` hook to make the UI more responsive when performing heavy updates.

 ## 1. *useTransition()* hook